marekjm/viuavm/README.markdown

 - **predictable memory behaviour**: in Viua you do not have to guess when the memory will be released, or remember about the possibility of a gargabe collector kicking in and interrupting your program;
   Viua manages memory without a GC in a strictly scope-based manner
-- **massive parallelism**: parallelism model in Viua supports spawning massive amounts of independent, VM-based threads and provides means to either detach spawned threads or join them later during execution
+- **massive parallelism**: parallelism model in Viua supports spawning massive amounts of independent, VM-based lightweight processes and provides means to either detach spawned processes or join them later during execution
-- **safe inter-thread communication** via message-passing (with queueing)
+- **safe inter-process communication** via message-passing (with queueing)
 - **fast debugging**: error handling is performed with exceptions (even across threads), and unserviced exceptions cause the machine to generate precise and detailed stack traces;
   running programs are also debuggable with GDB or Viua-specific debugger